xuanxu/publishing-artifacts-action/README.md

 # Open Journals Publishing Artifacts

-Create a PDF and JATS files for an Open Journals article.
+Create PDF and JATS files for an Open Journals article.

 ## Usage